SOD, the Body’s Front Line of Defense

 - SOD provides support during the aging process

-SOD has been shown to decline with age and with lower SOD levels it causes cells to lose their capacity to fight off free radicals (Inal ME et al, 2001).
+SOD has been shown to decline with age, and lower SOD levels cause cells to lose their capacity to fight off free radicals (Inal ME et al, 2001).
 Individuals will then become more susceptible to health conditions.
-When SOD levels are increased it not only has antioxidant properties, but shows it is supportive during the aging process.
+When SOD levels are increased, it has antioxidant properties and shows it is supportive during the aging process.

 Why SOD is important in defending the body against free radicals

-The free radicals are involved in generating adverse health conditions by attacking the immune system, heart and blood vessels, liver, joints and blood sugar and other parts of the human body (Younus H, 2018).
-Free radicals also harm the central and peripheral nervous system, which includes the brain, spinal cord, cranial nerves, peripheral nerves, and other related tissues.
+The free radicals are involved in generating adverse health conditions by attacking the immune system, heart and blood vessels, liver, joints and blood sugar, and other parts of the human body (Younus H, 2018).
+Free radicals also harm the central and peripheral nervous system, which includes the brain, spinal cord, cranial nerves, peripheral nerves, and other related issues.

 How to increase SOD levels in the body